hazelcast/hazelcast-reference-manual/src/CachingDeserializedValues.md

 - NEVER: Deserialized values will never be cached.
 - INDEX-ONLY: Deserialized values will be cached only when they are inserted into an index.
 - ALWAYS: Deserialized values will always be cached.

+If you are using portable serialization or your map's in-memory format is `OBJECT`, then `cache-deserialized-values` element does not have any effect.